Q: What are AWS Local Zones?

 Q: Can AWS Local Zones be used to meet data residency requirements?

-Yes.
-Customers can use AWS Local Zones to meet their data residency requirements by configuring their data to remain on AWS Local Zones using Amazon Elastic Compute Cloud (EC2), Amazon Elastic Block Store (EBS), and other local services.
-To ensure your unique data residency requirements are met, we recommend you work closely with your compliance and security teams.
+Data residency requirements vary depending on the jurisdiction.
+Customers can configure their data to remain on AWS Local Zones using Amazon Elastic Compute Cloud (EC2), Amazon Elastic Block Store (EBS), Amazon File Storage (FSx) and other local services.
+In order to ensure a jurisdiction’s unique data residency requirements are met, we recommend that customers work closely with their compliance and security teams for confirmation.

 Q: What instance types are supported in Local Zones?